The future of food according to five trailblazers

 Running and owning a restaurant is, of course, a lot about the food on the table -- where that food comes from, what dishes it inspires, how it's presented to the diner -- but it's not the whole story.

-Cámara, chef/owner Contramar and Cala, calls San Francisco a generous society and views the role of restauranteur through the hospitality lens: "What you're doing is taking care of people."
+Cámara, chef/owner of Contramar and Cala, calls San Francisco a generous society and views the role of restaurateur through the hospitality lens: "What you're doing is taking care of people."

 "Female leadership!
-I think that's the future" Holland declares.
+I think that's the future," Holland declares.

 No one at the table challenges the statement.